Announcing our 2022 college scholarship awardees

 We’re excited to share that we’ve awarded $40,000 in scholarships to seven graduating high school seniors in BVSD.
 Applications were reviewed by a group of trained community volunteers, and student winners were selected based upon their academic achievement, financial need, and other eligibility requirements.

 “This year we saw a deep field of scholarship applicants filled with students on their way to doing great things.
 We’re grateful to our scholarship review team for taking the time to learn about each applicant and make some tough decisions.
-Each applicant embodied a student empowered to soar and we’re proud to support our awardees as they take the next steps on their education journey.”—Matt Tebo, IOE Program Director
+Each applicant embodied a student empowered to soar and we’re proud to support our awardees as they take the next steps on their education journey.”—Matt Tebo, IOE Program Manager

 Our newest Earl & Barbara Bolton Scholarship, is awarded from a $500,000 endowment left to Impact on Education by its namesake.
 The couple grew up in Boulder County, attended Boulder Valley public schools, and were well known in the community for their love of aviation, history, education, and travel.
 The scholarship is intended for students planning to study engineering, forestry, nursing, or medicine in the state of Colorado.